aws-samples/sagemaker-ssh-helper/README.md

   1. In AWS Web Console, navigate to Systems Manager > Fleet Manager.
   2. Select the node, then Node actions > Start terminal session.

-Once connected to the container, you would want to switch to the root user with `sudo su - -c bash`
+Once connected to the container, you would want to switch to the root user with `sudo su -` command.

+#### <a name="cli-commands"></a>Tip: Useful CLI commands

-*Tip:* Here are some useful commands:
+Here are some useful commands to run in a terminal session:
+- `ps xfaww` - Show running tree of processes
-- `ps afx` - Show running list of processes.
+- `ps xfawwe` - Show running tree of processes with environment variables
-- `ls -l /opt/ml/input/data` - Show input channels.
+- `ls -l /opt/ml/input/data` - Show input channels
 - `ls -l /opt/ml/code` - Show your training code
-- Also see the below section [Generating a thread dump for stuck training jobs](#gdb).
+- `pip freeze | less` - Show all Python packages installed
+- `dpkg -l | less` - Show all system packages installed

-### <a name="gdb"></a>Generating a thread dump for stuck training jobs
+#### <a name="gdb"></a>Tip: Generating a thread dump for stuck training jobs
 In case your training job is stuck, it can be useful to observe what where its threads are waiting/busy.
 This can be done without connecting to a python debugger beforehand.